 4 Verified Methods to Check Your Workers’ Comp Claim Status in California

-After filing a workers’ compensation claim in California, you have the right to track its progress.
+After filing a workers’ compensation claim in California, you have the right to track, monitor and manage your claim’s progress.
 Whether your case is pending, accepted, delayed, or moving toward a hearing, there are reliable ways to check its current status.
+Below are four verified methods that apply under California law.

 1. Contact Your Employer's Insurance Company or Claims Administrator